DealDash is an auction website, similar to eBay, where you can bid on everything from iPhones to coffee tables and even a plot land in Scotland!

 There are more than 4,000 reviews of DealDash on Sitejabber, where it has a 4.3-star rating.

 Most of the reviews praise the site highly.
-Customers praise the site for its deals and for its customer service.
-However, there are some reviews complaining again about the fact you have to pay to bid and how you can end up paying more for an item than it is actually worth.
+Customers appreciate the site for its deals and its customer service.
+However, there are some reviews complaining again about having to pay to bid and how you can end up paying more for an item than it is actually worth.

-While researching for this post, I came across a lot of shopper reviews as well as reviews from former and current employees.
-Obviously, when it comes to former employees, you do have to consider the fact that in some cases, the negative reviews could be the result of a disgruntled former employee who was treated badly or fired in an unfair manner.
-So take it (and really any other review you read online!) with a grain of salt.
+While researching for this post, I came across many shopper reviews, as well as reviews from former and current employees.
+Of course, when it comes to former employees, you have to consider that negative reviews could sometimes be the result of a disgruntled former employee who was treated poorly or fired unfairly.
+So take these reviews (and really any other review you read online!) with a grain of salt.

 Complaints and Class Action Lawsuit